 - Keep intellectual property laws are similar to the US

-- Not losing a Higher-level of engagement (thanks to similar culture)
+- Not losing a higher level of engagement (thanks to a similar culture)

 - Improve quality software development and collaboration